PATRIC3/p3_docs/docroot/cli_tutorial/cli_services.rst

  $ p3-ls '/PatricUser@patricbrc.org/home/AssemblyRuns/.jobABC-auto'

-A general-purpose script, ``appserv-start-app`` can be used to submit a job to any PATRIC service.
-In order to do this, you need to specify the service ID, a JSON file containing the parameters, and the path to a PATRIC workspace (usually your home workspace).
+A general-purpose script, ``appserv-start-app`` can be used to submit a job to any BV-BRC service.
+In order to do this, you need to specify the service ID, a JSON file containing the parameters, and the path to a BV-BRC workspace (usually your home workspace).

 We will show an example of how to do this for the Metagenome Binning Service (see :doc:`/tutorial/metagenomic_binning/metagenomic_binning` service).